Anikethc/Tennis-Game/README.md

 ## Any Doubts or Questions

 If you have any doubts or questions, you are always free to ask me.
-I will be available on Twitter (twitter.com/anikethchavare) and Discord (AnikethC#6392).
+I will be available on [Twitter](https://twitter.com/anikethchavare) and Discord (Aniketh#6387).

 ## Conclusion